a-mufasa/a-mufasa/README.md

 ## :smiley: &nbsp;About Me

-⚙ &nbsp;Exploring software and techonolgy to find solutions to new problems.\
+⚙ &nbsp;Exploring software and technology to find solutions to new problems.\
 🎓 &nbsp;I graduated from University of Arkansas in 2023 with a BS in Computer Science and Minors in Mathematics and Data Analytics.\
 💼 &nbsp;I'm currently working as a Software Development Engineer at SupplyPike.\
 🌱 &nbsp;I enjoy learning more about Artificial Intelligence and Web Development.\